-It's no exact science but a few things can help: creating an eye grabbing title, a crazy opening shot of something exciting, using large text with the promise of a story, posing a question, creating a thumbnail or encouraging to use of reaction bar (Love, Sad, Wow etc) as easy engagement.
+It's no exact science but a few things can help: creating an eye grabbing title, an opening shot that essentially hints at whats to come, large text with the promise of a story, posing a question, creating a thumbnail or encouraging to use of reaction bar (Love, Sad, Wow etc) as easy engagement.

 As Facebook state themselves “65% of people who watch the first three seconds of a video will watch for at least ten seconds and 45% continue watching for thirty seconds”.
 So basically by using this method you should pretty much build a strong case to earn a new, engaged and retained audience from each video you place on your page.

 The shape of your video on Facebook (like with most platforms these days) does matter as it can carry a lot of impact to the way it is delivered.